pingcap/tidb/docs/design/2020-01-21-dynamic-privileges.md

 3 rows in set (0.00 sec)
 ```

-Currently TiDB does not expand "GRANT ALL" when the value is read back from `SHOW GRANTS`.
+Currently TiDB does not expand `GRANT ALL` when the value is read back from `SHOW GRANTS`.
 It is possible to maintain this current behavior difference.

 #### Alter User